mwiesmueller/node-poeditor/README.md

 ## You like to fork it??

-When you like to fork, you must set some ENV Variables to running the tests.
+When you like to fork this module, you must set some ENV Variables to running the tests.

 Running tests: